 Actions that decrease discharges of Sediment and E. coli are consistent with the TMDLs.
-(EC & SED)
+(EC & SED) Implementing a stream buffer ordinance will help protect streams and water quality, while also promoting good land stewardship.

-This activity will begin in permit year 2016 - 2017.
+This activity began in permit year 2016 - 2017 and is still under development.
 Evaluation and modification are not appropriate at this time.